tblakex01/model-examples/interstitial_API/README.md

 - Or: `brew install python`.

 ### B. Create your folder and a virtual Python3 environment
-Create a new folder for the interstitial_API relay server.
+* Create a new folder for the interstitial_API relay server. &nbsp;
-Download, e.g., `git clone`, the files.
+* Download, e.g., `git clone`, the files. &nbsp;
-Confirm your folder contains:
+* Confirm your folder contains: &nbsp;
 	* `interstitial_API.py`
 	* `start.sh`
 	* `stop.sh`